andre2l2/colors/README-en.md

 English is not my native language, so sorry for grammatical errors.
 But you can help-me?!

-I have a idea of created this efect _collor_ that see in web site called [coolors](https://coolors.co/palettes/trending).
-This web site have many collor palets, that I use on my projects, recommend it.
+I have a idea of created this efect _color_ that see in web site called [coolors](https://coolors.co/palettes/trending).
+This web site have many color palets, that I use on my projects, recommend it.

 ## Let's Started